|•Seine River Cruises »||• Moulin Rouge »|

 Classical performances in the city that started it all.
 In addition to wonderful classical music venues, Paris music culture is found in the operas and ballets performed at two great venues.

 The two Paris opera houses are found in quite different neighborhoods.
 The older of the two, Palais Garnier (now used mostly for ballet) is part of grand, royal Paris that includes the Madeleine, Place Vendome, and Palais Royal.

 The new Paris opera house is at Place de la Bastille in the 12th where that arrondissement meets the 3rd, 4th and 11th.
 It is right above Canal St Martin and in among residential neighborhoods.

 Let's not forget about theater.
 Although most if it will be in French, there are some wonderful performances of music, operetta and kid's programs at Théâtre du Châtelet, located in the 1st Arrondissement just across the river from Île de la Cité.

 Oh, yes.
 Don't forget to check out the historic churches and cathedrals that host concerts of masterpieces of classical music.
 You won't want to miss hearing great works in these historic venues.

 The oldest national ballet company is the Paris Opera Ballet, established in 1673.

 Today, the company performs mostly at the splendid Palais Garnier.
 Their repertoire ranges from romantic and classical to contemporary.
-You never know what treat you're in for at the Paris Ballet.
+You never know what treat you're in for at Opera Garnier, as it's familiarly called..

-The easiest way to ensure you get seats at a performance is to order online before you leave home.
+The only way to ensure you get seats at a performance is to order online before you leave home.
 Just choose your ballet and click, it's that simple.

 Opera has long been an important part of the City of Culture.